. . and combined with excellent accommodation nearby, Pitlochry Festival Theatre goes to top of the list for a great night away

 CLOSE TO PITLOCHRY FESTIVAL THEATRE

-Rosemount is a small, comfortable and friendly Hotel within a pleasant stroll or drive from Pitlochry Festival Theatre.
+Rosemount Hotel is a small, comfortable and friendly haven within a pleasant stroll or drive from Pitlochry Festival Theatre.
 A selection of room grades offer a choice of amenity to match budget.
-Pre Theatre dining available
+Pre Theatre dining available.
+Free Theatre tickets are offered with stays of 4 or more days

 ROSEMOUNT HOTEL PITLOCHRY